-Source: National Health Expenditure Projections, Table 17 - Health Insurance Enrollment and Enrollment Growth Rates, Calendar Years, 2013-2031
+Source: National Health Expenditure Projections, Table 17: Health Insurance Enrollment and Enrollment Growth Rates, Calendar Years, 2013-2031.

-The PricewaterhouseCoopers' (PwC) Health Research Institute 2024 edition of its medical cost report, entitled "Medical Cost Trend: Behind the Numbers 2024" discusses trends and developments that may influence health care prices over the next few years.23 According to the report, PwC projects a 7.0 percent medical cost trend for 2024.
-PricewaterhouseCoopers identifies two key factors contributing to the potential rise In healthcare costs:
+The PricewaterhouseCoopers' (PwC) Health Research Institute's 2024 edition of its medical cost report, entitled "Medical Cost Trend: Behind the Numbers 2024," discusses trends and developments that may influence health care prices over the next few years.23 According to the report, PwC projects a 7.0 percent medical cost trend for 2024.
+PricewaterhouseCoopers identifies two key factors contributing to the potential rise in health care costs:

-- Clinical Workforce Shortages-- The shortage of clinical staff is expected to exacerbate inflationary pressure.
-Hospitals and physicians facing financial challenges may seek higher rate increases during contract negotiations, possibly with increased frequency. - Rising Median Prices of Drugs-- Inflationary pressure on health plans is driven by the escalating prices of new and existing drugs.
+- Clinical workforce shortages: The shortage of clinical staff is expected to exacerbate inflationary pressure.
+Hospitals and physicians facing financial challenges may seek higher rate increases during contract negotiations, possibly with increased frequency. - Rising median prices of drugs: Inflationary pressure on health plans is driven by the escalating prices of new and existing drugs.
 The report anticipates high single or double-digit increases in drug prices from FY 2023-24, coupled with the accelerated approvals of new cell and gene therapies.

 Specialty drugs, commonly used for complex chronic conditions, are experiencing a steady increase in demand.
 Factors contributing to the rise include weight loss drugs and the approval of new cell and gene therapy drugs, leading to higher prescription costs.
-The category of medical pharmaceuticals, encompassing cellular or genetic-based drugs for rare conditions, constitutes 25 percent of Blue Cros'' total medication spending and 70 percent of retail pharmacy spending.
-In California, health plans spent nearly \$11 billion on prescription drugs in 2021, comprising over 13 percent of total health plan premiums for that year.24
+The category of medical pharmaceuticals, encompassing cellular or genetic-based drugs for rare conditions, constitutes 25 percent of Blue Cross's total medication spending and 70 percent of retail pharmacy spending.
+In California, health insurance companies spent nearly \$11 billion on prescription drugs in 2021, comprising 13 percent of total health plan premiums for that year.24